University Catalog

 ENGL 3300.
 TOPICS IN LITERATURE.
 3 Hours.

 May include such topics as Utopian literature, the American short story, literature and philosophy, introduction to theatre, and modern British fiction.
 May be repeated for credit when content changes.
-Prerequisites: English majors must have earned a C or better in ENGL 3333 and ENGL 3350.
+Prerequisites: English majors must have earned a C or better in ENGL 3350 and in one literature survey course (ENGL 3340, ENGL 3341, ENGL 3351, ENGL 3352, ENGL 3361, or ENGL 3362).
 Non-majors must have earned a C or better in 3 hours of sophomore literature (ENGL 2303, ENGL 2309, ENGL 2319, ENGL 2329).

 ENGL 3301.
 TOPICS IN RUSSIAN LITERATURE IN TRANSLATION.
 3 Hours.